 What are the risks of a skull X-ray?

-You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can inform your healthcare providers.
-Risks associated with radiation exposure may be related to the cumulative number of X-ray exams or treatments over time.
+Ask your healthcare provider about the amount of radiation used during the procedure and the risks to you.
+It's a good idea to keep a record of your radiation exposure to tell your healthcare providers.
+This includes previous X-rays and CT scans.
+Risks of radiation exposure may be related to the number of X-ray tests or treatments over time.

 If you are pregnant or think you may be, tell your provider.
-Radiation exposure during pregnancy may lead to birth defects.
-If it is necessary for you to have a skull X-ray, special precautions will be made to minimize the radiation exposure to the fetus.
+Radiation exposure in pregnancy may lead to birth defects.
+If you need to have a skull X-ray, care will be taken to protect your baby.

 How do I get ready for a skull X-ray?